-Why have just one colour in your bedroom when you could have two?
+Why have just one color in your bedroom when you could have two?

-Half and half paint, colour blocking, accent walls, whatever you call it, here is some killer inspiration for your next bedroom project!
+Half and half paint, color blocking, accent walls, whatever you call it, here is some killer inspiration for your next bedroom project!

-I did try to keep the colour combinations involving white and cream to a minimum, but those are obviously some of the more popular ones, so there is still a lot.
+I did try to keep the color combinations involving white and cream to a minimum, but those are obviously some of the more popular ones, so there is still a lot.

 Clay and Dark Green

 I led with one of my favourite of all the combinations I saw.
-Okay, so technically that wallpaper is not a solid colour, but I LOVE how these two go together.
+Okay, so technically that wallpaper is not a solid color, but I LOVE how these two go together.

-If you want to recreate the look, I happen to know that Maria used the Sherwin Williams colour Hushed Auburn.
-To get the same vibe as the wallpaper in a solid colour, try a dark green like Benjamin Moore Tarrytown Green.
+If you want to recreate the look, I happen to know that Maria used the Sherwin Williams color Hushed Auburn.
+To get the same vibe as the wallpaper in a solid color, try a dark green like Benjamin Moore Tarrytown Green.

 Just for fun, because Hushed Auburn is so scrumptious, here it is with cream, before Maria put up the wallpaper: